tangrams/blocks/README.md

-This blocks have the following defines you can use or tweak:
+This block use the following **defines** with the following defaults.
+Remember you can use or tweak.
  - **TV_FREQ**: ```1.2```